Sun Exposure: Finding a Balance

 (basal and squamous cell carcinomas) rarely spread, melanoma

 can spread to other parts of the body.
 Ultraviolet rays from the sun are the main cause of skin cancer.
 Where you live may also be a risk factor.
-For instance, a study published in the Archives of Internal Medicine found that people who live in states with a higher level of UV rays from the sun had an increased risk of squamous cell carcinoma.
+For instance, one study found that women who live in states with a higher level of UV rays from the sun had an increased risk of squamous cell carcinoma.
 States with a higher amount of UV rays included Connecticut, Indiana, Arizona, California, and North Carolina.

 The Benefits of the Sun